-The two most important 'ceilings and floors' are the growth of big government that is capable of running large (relative to the size of the economy) countercyclical deficits and surpluses, and central bank intervention as the lender of last resort.
-Countercyclical deficits and surpluses allow the government to place ceilings and floors on aggregate demand and, thus, profits, which helps to maintain business income flows in bad times (through deficits) while dampening these flows in boom times (through fiscal surpluses).
-Similarly, the central bank places a floor on asset prices through its willingness to intervene and provide liquidity whenever pressure for 'firesales' of assets builds, and will likely cause prices to plummet.
+The two most important "ceilings and floors" are: the growth of big government that is capable of running large (relative to the size of the economy) countercyclical deficits and surpluses and central bank intervention as lender of last resort.
+Countercyclical deficits and surpluses allow the government to place ceilings and floors on aggregate demand, and, thus, profits, which helps to maintain business income flows in bad times (through deficits) while dampening these flows in booms (through fiscal surpluses).
+Similarly, the central bank places a floor on asset prices through its willingness to intervene to provide liquidity that reduces pressure for "firesales" of assets that could cause prices to plummet.
 In this way, when private spending falls, a government deficit automatically is created that helps to maintain aggregate demand and business gross capital income, allowing firms to continue to service financial positions.
 Should some firms experience difficulty, central bank intervention can help to prevent problems from spreading.
-Of course, as Minsky continually emphasized (long before such problems came to pass), the problem is that if debt deflations are eliminated, increasingly fragile positions can be taken with no 'cleansing' (or balance sheet simplification) ever taking place.
+Of course, as Minsky continually emphasized (and long before such came to pass) the problem is that if debt deflations are eliminated, increasingly fragile positions can be taken with no "cleansing" (or balance sheet simplification) ever taking place.
 This is why other institutional arrangements have to be adopted to place a ceiling on expectations of asset prices.
 It should be emphasized that Minsky never argued that these constraints must come only from government; indeed, he argued that capitalists had long sought ways to protect asset values.
 In fact, capitalism without institutional constraints is impossible to imagine as the incentives to try to protect asset values are too great.
-The main point, however, is that possible constraints in a small-government capitalist economy are insufficient to prevent 'it' (a debt deflation) from happening.
+The point is, however, that the constraints that are possible in a small government capitalist economy were proven to be insufficient to prevent "it" (a debt deflation) from happening.

-This analysis led to what he called his 'anti-laissez-faire theorem', the proposition that 'in a world where the internal dynamics imply instability, a semblance of stability can be achieved or sustained by introducing conventions, constraints and interventions into the environment' (Minsky & Ferri, 1991, p.
-20).
-Thus, 'Apt intervention and institutional structures are necessary for market economies to be successful' (Minsky & Ferri, 1991, p.
-24). '[I]nstitutions can act as the equivalent of circuit breakers' (Minsky et al., 1994, p.
-2).
-'To contain the evils that market systems can inflict, capitalist economies developed sets of institutions and authorities, which can be characterized as the equivalent of circuit breakers.
-These institutions in effect stop the economic processes that breed the incoherence, and restart the economy with new initial conditions and perhaps with new reaction coefficients' (Minsky et al., 1994, p.
-3).
-These institutions are imposed, and they replace the endogenously determined variables that generate incoherence; these interventions create new initial conditions from which the economy begins on a new path and 'the aptness of institutions and interventions will largely determine the extent to which the path of the economy through time is tranquil or turbulent: progressive, stagnant, or deteriorating' (Minsky et al., 1994, p.
-4).
-Thus, apt intervention is required for 'successful capitalism' (Minsky & Ferri, 1991, p.
-24).
+This analysis led to what he called his "anti-laissez faire theorem", the proposition that "in a world where the internal dynamics imply instability, a semblance of stability can be achieved or sustained by introducing conventions, constraints and interventions into the environment."
+(Ferri and Minsky 1991, p.
+20) Thus, "Apt intervention and institutional structures are necessary for market economies to be successful."
+(Ferri and Minsky 1991, p.
+24) "[I]nstitutions can act as the equivalent of circuit breakers."
+(Delli Gatti, Gallegati and Minsky, 1994, p.
+2) "To contain the evils that market systems can inflict, capitalist economies developed sets of institutions and authorities, which can be characterized as the equivalent of circuit breakers.
+These institutions in effect stop the economic processes that breed the incoherence, and restart the economy with new initial conditions and perhaps with new reaction coefficients."
+(Delli Gatti, Gallegati and Minsky, 1994, p.
+3) These institutions are imposed and replace the endogenously determined variables that generate incoherence; these interventions create new initial conditions from which the economy begins on a new pathand "the aptness of institutions and interventions will largely determine the extent to which the path of the economy through time is tranquil or turbulent: progressive, stagnant, or deteriorating."
+(Delli Gatti, Gallegati and Minsky, 1994, p.
+4) Thus, apt intervention is required for "successful capitalism".
+(Ferri and Minsky 1991, p.
+24)